rhildebrand/WeoGeoAPI/README.md

 User of the [Python Package Index](http://pypi.python.org/pypi) may simply type the following into their terminal windows:

 	pip install WeoGeoAPI

+Check out the [getting started](https://github.com/WeoGeo/WeoGeoAPI/tree/master/examples/getting_started) code samples to see how to find, get information, order and download data from WeoGeo.
 Documentation is available on the [WeoGeo Support page](http://www.weogeo.com/developer_doc/WeoGeo_API_Wrappers_Python.html) and questions can be asked on the [WeoGeo Contact page](http://www.weogeo.com/contact.html).